wp-plugins/php-validator-lite/readme.txt

 = What is the purpose of the "Execute the Files" option? =

 The uploaded files are parsed and examined statically by default.
 If you would like to do dynamic analysis by executing the files, please check here.
 Please note that executing uploaded files may have side effects, and it may be a security hole as well.
 For that reason, this Pro option self-disables after each execution.
+Dynamic analysis is of limited value when analyzing object-oriented projects because of the inherent statefulness of the code.

 == Change Log ==

+* V2.10: Releasing a live demo site.
+[Aug 21, 2015]
+* V2.05: Adding warnings about undetectable methods.
+[Aug 20, 2015]
 * V2.04: Documentation and refactoring changes only.
 [Aug 18, 2015]
 * V2.03: Making the compiler more robust.
 [Aug 17, 2015]
 * V2.02: Updating a screenshot, further minor fixes.
 [Aug 17, 2015]